Wellbeing for Dogs: A Complete Guide

 Whether you choose to feed your dog a mixed diet containing several types of dog food or you decide to stick exclusively to a single feeding option, as long as you select a food which is ‘complete and balanced’, you can rest easy knowing your dog is getting all the essential nutrients it needs in the correct ratios.

 If you want to select an optimal dog food, look for foods which are also natural, preservative free and contain a range of premium-quality human grade ingredients (like ours!).

 If you’re thinking about preparing your dog’s food yourself, make sure you have a chat to your vet first to get a better gauge of your dog’s individual nutritional requirements, as things like their size/weight, activity level, condition and stage of life can influence what they need.

-Most dog owners also like to offer their furry friends some tasty dog treats as rewards for good behaviour or to show a little extra love.
+Most dog owners also like to offer their furry friends healthy organic dog treats as rewards for good behaviour or to show a little extra love.
 While the occasional dog treat won’t cause any harm to your dog’s health, only give them in moderation as they can be high in calories without providing much nutritional value.

 For some more super-helpful tips and info, take a look at our other dog nutrition and feeding guides:

 Caring for your dog’s teeth and mouth